 I'm in the process of moving house at the moment and that means I'm making a really good inventory of everything I have and also getting, and throwing away, donating, or replacing, a lot of items.

-I'll replace this list in full sometime at the start of May 2020 when that process is complete.
+I'll replace this list in full sometime soon.

 When picking up a new item, I always consider a few key things: